Saturday, June 20, 2015, 11:00am - 6:00pm

 Michael Dylan Welch

 Michael Dylan Welch is Redmond’s third poet laureate.
 This program offers everyone the opportunity to discover the joys of poetry in their own environment.
-Activities include quarterly readings, a poetry conference and book fair, and a new poetry collection, True Colour
+Activities include quarterly readings, a poetry conference and book fair, and a new poetry collection, True Colour, written by Welch.

 Michael Dylan Welch's book True Colour is now available – solo rengay poems written with different color themes.
 In this book, the poems become collaborations through the photographs and design artistry of Dan D. Shafer.